lifia-unlp/Tycho/README.md

 ```javascript
 npm install
 ```
 Edit the file web-ext/manifest.json .
-In the content_security_policy property and replace both occurrences of "localhost:8080" by the server name and port whe you will run the Tycho server.
+In the content_security_policy property and replace both occurrences of "localhost:8080" by the server name and port where you will run the Tycho server.

 Edit the file web-ext/background/background.js .
-Replace "localhost:8080" by the server name and port whe you will run the Tycho server (this almost at the end of the file).
+Replace "localhost:8080" by the server name and port where you will run the Tycho server (this almost at the end of the file).

 Install the extensión on your browser.